U.S. lawmakers back $15 billion in airline payroll assistance | Business

 U.S. lawmakers back $15 billion in airline payroll assistance

 A bipartisan legislative deal unveiled by U.S. lawmakers on Sunday will grant U.S. airlines $15 billion in new payroll assistance that will allow them to return more than 32,000 furloughed workers to payrolls through March 31, sources briefed on the matter told Reuters.
-The legislative plan to provide about $900 billion in COVID-19 relief and fund the government will, if approved by Congress, include $1 billion to passenger railroad Amtrak, $14 billion for public transit systems and $10 billion for state highways, a senior Democratic aide confirmed to Reuters, which first reported the expected amounts.
+The support is part of $45 billion earmarked for the transportation sector in a $900 billion package for COVID-19 relief.

 - READ MORE ON: